PolymeshAssociation/polymesh-documentation-site/docs/200-core-concepts/060-settlement/020-mediators.md

 - `settlement::reject_instruction_as_mediator` - cancels the instruction entirely if called before executing
 - `settlement::lock_instruction` - Lock instruction for execution (SettleAfterLock only)
+- `settlement::unlock_instruction` - Explicitly unlock a locked instruction, starting the relock cooldown (SettleAfterLock only)

 **Affirmation Rules:**